TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

 2. The shape of URAM_CASCADE_8x2 is 8x2, does it mean that we have to place the first 8 URAMs on one column, and place the remaining 8 on another column?

-**Answer:** No, please note that the placement of each URAM column can be on any valid URAM column sites, as long as each 8x1 column is placed as a single discrete object.
-That is, the two URAM 8x1 columns can be placed next to each others on separate URAM site column, or on the same site column.
-The 8x1 columns do not need to be placed on the same y-coordinates.
+**Answer:** No, please note that the placement of each URAM 8x1 subset can be on any valid URAM column sites, as long as each 8x1 subset is placed as a single discrete object.
+That is, the two URAM 8x1 subsets can be placed next to each others on separate URAM site column, or on the same site column.
+Also, the 8x1 subsets do not need to be placed on the same y-coordinates.
 Please see an example of a valid placement for placing two URAM_CASCAD_8x2 macros (yellow and orange):

 ![URAM-8x2-cascade-placement](https://github.com/TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/assets/13140376/f4c67c0a-861d-4827-a429-8a1c8f0d8aed)